perribus/ctf_writeups/dawgctf2020/tiktok/README.md

 # Let's clobber some Ke$ha songs

 So our current goal is to overwrite the file descriptor with 0 so we can read more data into the program, but we've already used up our 1 write.
-Because the program checks if a song's lyrics pointer is null before reading from its file descriptor, after the first time we play song #44 playing it again will just output whatever is at the lyrics pointer.
+Because the program checks if a song's lyrics pointer is null before reading from its file descriptor, playing song #44 again will just output whatever's at the lyrics pointer.
 So even though we can allocate a chunk over `songs[0].fd` we can't write to it.

-Luckily the program will do that for us!
+Luckily the program will very nicely do that for us!
 When we play any song of size 0 so the program memsets exactly 1 null byte of the address of the chunk returned by malloc (line 37 of play_song).
 So if malloc gives use the address to `songs[0].fd` the program will kindly will overwrite `songs[0].fd = 3` to be `songs[0].fd = 0`!
 (Then it will read in 0 bytes of data, which neither helps or hurts us.)

 ```python